-Home Remedies for Wrist and Hand Pain
+Home Remedies for Wrist Pain and Hand Pain

+Do you suffer from wrist pain or hand pains?
+You are not alone.
 People do not realize how much movement their hands, fingers, and wrist go through each and every day.
 Just about everything we do that consists of us having to use our hands involve our fingers and wrist.

 - Carpal tunnel syndrome

 - Wear and tear from the natural aging process

 If you do not have wrist pain or hand pain yet, then now is the time to begin thinking about the future.
 Preventive measures can help keep your hands, fingers, and wrists healthier, longer.
 Below are a few suggestions:

 - Include Calcium and Vitamin D in your diet to help prevent fractures, and help to build strong bones.

 - When using tools, it is best to have large handles, even the pens and pencils you use should be larger (bigger around) so that your hands and fingers do not have to works so hard, thus, taking more pressure off the wrist.

 - Take regular breaks to let the muscles rest, especially if you happen to be at a keyboard doing a bunch of typing.